ailispaw/docker-root-xhyve/README.md

 or

 ```
-$ make up
+$ make up    # You may be asked for your sudo password
 Booting up...
 ```

-- On Termial.app: This will open a new window, then you will see in the window as below.
+- On Terminal.app: This will open a new window, then you will see in the window as below.
 - On iTerm.app: This will split the current window, then you will see in the bottom pane as below.

 ```